 First-time, full-time freshmen who choose to live on campus receive a Resident Grant of $3000 to assist with the cost of room and board.
 Transfer students who choose to live on-campus receive a Resident Grant of $1500 so long as they are enrolled full-time.
 These grants are renewable for up to 4 years.

 Transfer Student Grants

 Aurelius Scholarship recipients are selected on the basis of superior academic credentials and potential (including high school performance and ACT/SAT scores), declared major and interest in the Aurelius Scholars program.
 The program is offered to motivated students interested in the Western intellectual tradition and awards a limited number of competitive scholarships for incoming freshmen each year.

 Selected recipients receive a $2,000 ($1,000 per semester) Aurelius Scholarship, applied toward tuition as a part of their financial aid package, over the course of four years, assuming enrollment and satisfactory progress in the Aurelius Scholars program.
 Recipients will be expected to enroll in Principles of American Politics (a core course in the program) in their first year at Saint Vincent, demonstrate satisfactory progress in completing the Aurelius course sequence, attend occasional lectures sponsored by Saint Vincent’s Center for Political and Economic Thought, and periodically meet with the Aurelius program director to discuss their progress in the program.

-For fall 2021, there will be up to six music scholarships (singers and band) available to new students valued at $1,000 each.
+Up to six music scholarships (singers and band) are available to incoming freshmen, valued at $1,000 each.
 Students must audition to be considered for these scholarships.
-Deadline is April 1, 2021.
-Interested students should contact Thomas Octave (firstname.lastname@example.org) at least one week in advance to schedule an audition.
+Deadline is April 1.
+Interested students should contact Thomas Octave (email@example.com) at least one week in advance to schedule an audition.
 Video auditions are also possible.

 Fred Rogers Scholarship